holidaycheck/tech-blog/_posts/2019-06-08-browsertools#2-loading-dependencies.md

 This is post #2 in the [category "Browser Tools"][0], focusing on understanding Loading Dependencies.
 In [part 1 about ResourceTiming][3] we looked at the attributes `responseEnd` and `startTime`.
 Now we want to go a bit deeper and look at how the tools allow us to understand the dependencies of the loaded resources.

-For doing so we are using the `Resource Timing Interface`, which allows to gather information about resources our site loads.
-This is done by using the `Performance Interface` accessible via JavaScript using `window.performance`.
+For doing so we are using the `Resource Timing API`, which allows to gather information about resources our site loads.
+This is done by using the `Performance API` accessible via JavaScript using `window.performance`.
 Here we will explore how much details we can gather about each resource that is loaded (JS files, CSS files, fetches, etc.).
 Especially about their timing and dependencies.

 ## Setting the Context